TOWN OF WAYNESVILLE

 POLICY ON COMMENTS

-AT BOARD MEETINGS
+AT COUNCIL MEETINGS

 FOR ITEMS NOT ON THE AGENDA

-- The Board may decline to take action on a request which is presented during the public comment portion of the meeting.
+- The Council may decline to take action on a request which is presented during the public comment portion of the meeting.
 They may instead refer the matter to the Town Manager, the Town Attorney or other appropriate individual for investigation and action or for a future report back to the Board.

-- The Board may also vote to allow additional comment beyond the thirty minute period, and it may allow a person to speak a second time during the period if time remains after all others have spoken.
+- The Council may also vote to allow additional comment beyond the thirty minute period, and it may allow a person to speak a second time during the period if time remains after all others have spoken.